Menu

 • A grant of $7,500 was donated to the municipal Mill Creek Golf Course in Boardman, Ohio in support of their course improvements for the 36-hole Ross design.

-In November 2017, the Foundation made a grant of $13,000 to the Tufts Archives in Pinehurst North Carolina.
-The Society membership continues to support, now for over 25 years, the Tufts Archives efforts to collect, preserve, and disseminate the records and drawings of Donald J. Ross.
+• In November 2017, the Foundation made a grant of $13,000 to the Tufts Archives in Pinehurst North Carolina.
+For over 25 years the Society membership continues to support the Tufts Archives' efforts to collect, preserve, and disseminate the records and drawings of Donald J. Ross.

 Tufts Archives at Pinhurst, NC

-In prior years the Foundation has supported the Friends of Bobby Jones Golf Course in its efforts to improve the municipal Bobby Jones Golf Course in Sarasota Florida; the fabulous Ross documentary produced by Society member Cob Carlson; bunker restoration at the Wilmington Municipal in Wilmington, North Carolina, and the local organization promoting the municipal George Wright Golf Course in Boston.
+In prior years the Foundation has supported the Friends of Bobby Jones Golf Club in its efforts to improve the municipal Bobby Jones Golf Club in Sarasota Florida; the fabulous Ross documentary produced by Society member Cob Carlson (found here); bunker restoration at the Wilmington Municipal Golf Course in Wilmington, North Carolina, and the local organization promoting the municipal George Wright Golf Course in Hyde Park, MA.

-Since 1998 the Foundation and the Ross Society have donated over $ 220,000 in support of the Tufts Archives housed at the Given Memorial Library in Pinehurst.
+Since 1998, the Donald Ross Society Foundation has donated over $ 220,000 in support of the Tufts Archives housed at the Given Memorial Library in Pinehurst.
 These donations help to continue the preservation and dissemination of original Ross documents that are vital resources for clubs that are pursuing restoration work.

 The Foundation’s activities and assets are used to commemorate the life and work of Donald J. Ross, educating the public as to his work, and promoting the preservation and restoration of the golf courses he designed.
 Accordingly the Foundation considers grant requests to organizations or individuals pursuing projects that are consistent with the Foundation’s mission.